Schizophrenia Test

 In about 4 minutes, this test clarifies early warning signs linked to schizophrenia risk across thoughts, mood, motivation, and daily functioning.
-It provides a fast, reliable way to track severity and guide next steps.
+Take this Schizophrenia Test — a validated 19-item SOPS scale — to get a reliable severity rating and clear guidance on next steps.

 Start Online Test